 - Have access to a reliable internet connection and computer to collaborate with peers and attend remote meetings; Meetings are likely to be a mix of in person and remote.

 - Demonstrate ability to think critically and creatively;

 - Demonstrate ability to take initiative and work in a collaborative environment;

-- Prior experience engaging with community organizations is an asset;
+- Prior experience engaging with community organizations an asset;

-- Experience with workshop facilitation and public speaking is an asset;
+- Experience with participatory project design and public speaking is an asset;

 - Prior knowledge about or interest in ethical participatory community engagement is an asset